natani-peter/NumberGuessGame/README.md

 Incorrect!
 The number is less than 35.

 Enter your guess: 30
 Congratulations!
-You guessed the correct number in 3 attempts in the 1 trial at Medium level.
+You guessed the correct number in 3 attempts in the first trial at Medium level.

 ```